Goldankauf – Das Kollektiv – A. Baltazares & H. Hernández

 Alejandra Baltazares and Helena Hernández are Mexican artists working and living in Berlin.
 Together, they’ve developed the collective art project “Goldankauf – Das Kollektiv.”
 Their joint work is based on dialogues, texts and ideas developed as a conversation.

 Alejandra Baltazares graduated from the National School of Painting, Sculpture and Engraving La Esmeralda.
-Her work has been shown worldwide, especially by participating in two residencies (Bolivia – Kiosko Gallery and Cape Town – Greatmore Art Studio) and by being shown at New York’s Video Dumbo Festival and LOOP Barcelona.
+Her work has been shown worldwide, she participated in two residencies (Bolivia – Kiosko Gallery and Cape Town – Greatmore Art Studio) and took part in New York’s Video Dumbo Festival and LOOP Barcelona.
 The Deutscher Akademischer Austauschdienst (DAAD) recently awarded her with the “Frida Kahlo” grant for Mexican women artists.
 Alejandra’s works focuses on everyday practices for the creation of beauty, through a narrative focusing on its raw materials, “obeying that which is dictated by its own aesthetic.”
-She is expressing a female perspective; her work is not an apology for woman’s role as an aesthetic agent, nor is it a critique of society’s demands, just an expression of a female perspective that she shares through different media such as photography, performance, video and graphic work.
+As she puts in, she is expressing a female perspective; her work is not an apology for woman’s role as an aesthetic agent, nor is it a critique of society’s demands, just an expression of a female perspective that she shares through different media such as photography, performance, video and graphic work.

 Helena Hernández is a visual artist living and working between Switzerland, Germany and Mexico.
-After studied Visual Art at the ENAP, UNAM Mexico, she pursued a Masters in Art in Public Spheres at the Hochschule Luzern, Switzerland.
-She chose the drawing to depict daily experiences, a spontaneous process that she uses as a method of research.
-She won many prizes like the grant FONCA for Mexican Students and has been invited to work with many artists.
-Her work has been displayed in collective exhibitions, the most recent being in Switzerland, Turkey, Germany, Singapore, UK, and Mexico and her solo show in Mexico, Germany and the UK.
+After studying Visual Art at the ENAP, UNAM Mexico, she pursued a Masters in Art in Public Spheres at the Hochschule Luzern, Switzerland.
+She chose the medium of drawing to depict daily experiences, a spontaneous process that she uses as a method of research.
+She won several prizes, such as the grant FONCA for Mexican Students, and has collaborated often with other artists.
+Her work has been displayed in collective exhibitions, the most recent being in Switzerland, Turkey, Germany, Singapore, UK, and Mexico and in solo shows in Mexico, Germany and the UK.